morteng/SF4/CONVENTIONS.md

 ## Coding Conventions
+- Fix one issue or file at a time, don't try to do too much in one edit.
+This makes it easier to understand what was changed and why.
+It also makes it easier to roll back changes if necessary.

 - Use Flask's built-in flash messaging system with `FlashMessages` and `FlashCategory` enums
 - Implement robust error handling with try-except blocks and logging
 - Use type hints for better code clarity and IDE support